saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/TESTING-REACT.md

 ❌ extra dependency (Cypress)

 ❌ extra dependency API

+### 🏋️‍♀️ Code the component test

+> Cypress doesn't support component tests yet.
+So we need to use other libraries.

 Our app was created using `create-react-app`.
 With this method, we automatically get a few cool things for testing:
 * @testing-library